 There are normally stories attached to our present moment feelings, which can be expressions of a more complex past.
 These stories might be of hurt, frustration, or loneliness, and might be the result of years of negative feeling being somehow stored up in the body.
 To share these stories can be liberating, can help heal broken hearts, and can help friends feel closer together.

 In a true friendship there is no need or possessiveness, but instead there is an unconditional love.
 When you love a person for who they are, you don’t need them, you simply want them to be happy.

-There never needs to be a reason for a friendship, and it can be damaging to say that your friend is your friend because of such and such a reason, because they make you laugh or because you have the same taste in music.
+There never needs to be a reason for a friendship, and it can be damaging to say that your friend is your friend for a specific reason; because they make you laugh, or because you have the same taste in music, for instance.
 A deep and true friendship will be about so much more that what you have in common with someone — it will be about love.

 Friendships are a gift from God and a true blessing.
 They are to be valued, nurtured, and worked upon, so that hurdles are overcome and a depth of connection is sustained.

-Friendship is one of many topics I cover in my eBook entitled Finding Your Balance: The 10 Key Ingredients of a Happy Life which I’m currently giving away for free to everyone who signs up to my email list.
+Friendship is one of many topics I cover in my eBook entitled Finding Your Balance: The 10 Key Ingredients of a Happy Life which I’m currently giving away for free to new subscribers to my email list.
 To sign up and get your copy, click here.